Introduction to genetics: Example of mixing

 The effects of mixing depend on the types (the alleles) of the gene.
 If the father has two copies of an allele for red hair, and the mother has two copies for brown hair, all their children get the two alleles that give different instructions, one for red hair and one for brown.
 The hair color of these children depends on how these alleles work together.
 If one allele dominates the instructions from another, it is called the dominant allele, and the allele that is overridden is called the recessive allele.
 In the case of a daughter with alleles for both red and brown hair, brown is dominant and she ends up with brown hair.

 A Punnett square showing how two brown haired parents can have red or brown haired children.
 'B' is for brown and 'b' is for red.

-Red hair is a recessive trait.
+Red hair is a recessive trait in humans.

 Although the red color allele is still there in this brown-haired girl, it doesn't show.
 This is a difference between what is seen on the surface (the traits of an organism, called its phenotype) and the genes within the organism (its genotype).
 In this example, the allele for brown can be called "B" and the allele for red "b".
 (It is normal to write dominant alleles with capital letters and recessive ones with lower-case letters.)
 The brown hair daughter has the "brown hair phenotype" but her genotype is Bb, with one copy of the B allele, and one of the b allele.